Building Culinary Communities at the 2023 FIT Symposium

 From Noma to the School Lunch Line

-Dan Giusti also spent years in fine dining, first at Auriole in New York City and ultimately working his way up to executive chef at Noma.
+Dan Giusti also spent years in fine dining, first at Aureole in New York City and ultimately working his way up to executive chef at Noma.
 But at some point, he knew he wanted something else out of cooking.
 Reading about First Lady Michelle Obama’s comprehensive plan to revise school meal standards, Giusti had a lightbulb moment: Why not bring professional chefs into the institutional space?
 Brigaid was born.
 The project kicked off in the New London, Connecticut, school district, where one in 4 families live under the poverty line.
 Giusti started with two chefs in 2016; he has 32 employees and is on track to have 50 by mid-year.

 Despite the promise of benefits, paid time and weekends off, it’s still hard to find chefs.
 “And the barrier is this idea of being a chef in an institution because there’s still a stigma there,” explained Giusti.